animalCodes/ab_lang_comparisons/spec/is_prime.md

 * Convert input to a number
     * If unable to convert input to a number, notify user and exit.
+    * If the number is less than 2, print "False" and exit early.

 * For each number less than inputted number (excluding 0 and 1):
     * Check remainder of number / lesser number (*divisor*)